-Advanced Legal Research: eSearch (2.00 units) LAW-727E
+Advanced Legal Research: eSearch (2.00 units)

 This course explains the structure and use of legal materials.
 The goal is research proficiency, especially in a virtual law library.
 Each student is responsible for using the various online research tools, theories, and strategies presented by the instructors to complete weekly exercises and compile a comprehensive research memorandum/guide.
 Hard copy and electronic resources will be compared to explore their relative strengths and weaknesses, so students can also expect to sharpen their research skills with traditional print materials.
-This course is open only to upper division JD students.